haimbilia/BuyHub/readme.txt

-    => 055632 - on accessing digital preview file from front end getting error => 055631 - when pickup order is canceled by seller then listing delivery charges field on screen
+    => 055632 - on accessing digital preview file from front end getting error => 055631 - when pickup order is canceled by seller then listing delivery charges field on screen => 055604 - zip file needs to be exported on click of download button on buyer end containing (files and link) just like Tribe

 New Features:
     => Admin shipped products listing page